Cognigy/Documentation/docs/en/docs/insights/dashboard-calls.md

 A multi-line chart consisting of three lines:

-- Inbound — the number of inbound calls on the timescale
+- Inbound — the number of inbound calls on the timescale.
-- Outbound — the number of outbound calls on the timescale
+- Outbound — the number of outbound calls on the timescale.
-- Bidirectional — the number of calls that involve both inbound and outbound calls during a session.
+- Bidirectional — the number of calls that involve both inbound and outbound directions during a session on the timescale.
-- Total — the number of all inbound, outbound, and bidirectional calls on a timescale.
+- Total — the number of all inbound, outbound, and bidirectional calls on the timescale.

 Source table: